-To create a Cisco IOS formatted prefix-list for all the IPv6 prefixes in an AS-SET:

-$ bgpq3 -6 -l AS64500-v6 AS64500 AS64500:AS-CUSTOMERS

-no ipv6 prefix-list AS64500-v6

-ipv6 prefix-list AS64500-v6 permit 2001:db8:1000::/36 ipv6 prefix-list AS64500-v6 permit 2001:db8:1001::/48 ipv6 prefix-list AS64500-v6 permit 2001:db8:2002::/48

-The -l option defines the name of the prefix-list and the -4/-6 options select IPv4/IPv6.
-As you can see in the IPv6 example it is possible to specify multiple AS-SETS on the command line.

-BGPQ3 will automatically combine them.

 IRRPT example

-IRRPT generates prefix-lists just like BGPQ3 but it uses configuration files for options and ASNs, it keeps track of changed prefixes between runs and it can alert administrators to such changes.
+IRRPT generates prefix-lists just like BGPQ4 but it uses configuration files for options and ASNs, it keeps track of changed prefixes between runs and it can alert administrators to such changes.

 After downloading IRRPT first run the configure.php script to automatically set the most basic options in the configuration file.
 Then adapt the configuration file in conf/irrpt.conf to your needs.
 Configuration options include email addresses, default router configuration syntax style etc. Finally define the AS-SET to use for each ASN you peer with in conf/irrdb.conf.
 Each ASN can only have one AS-SET associated with it.
 It is therefore not possible to use different AS-SETs for IPv4 and IPv6 or to configure a combination of AS-SETs.